 The MTi products support multiple interfaces, among which USB and serial interfaces.
 In our webshop, standard length cables are available for first time use.

 Longer cables may require extra attention.
 Much depends on the cable specification, the output configuration (data IDs and output data rate) and baud rate.
 With a 15 meter long medium-quality cable (~50 pF/m capacitance, conductor diameter AWG26), a 921k6 baud rate RS232 connection was successfully established.
+Our RS422 MTi 10/100-series devices are often used on maritime vessels, covering up to 200 meters of wire length (link).
 There are some points of consideration though:

 - Xsens MT Manager, the high-level application in the MT Software Suite, requests configuration data from the MTi, which is several 100 bytes.
 The combination of longer cables, a low baud rate and/or high data rate may block the configuration data, which can cause a time out in MT Manager.
 To make connection, use USB to connect to MT Manager and set the MTi to a lower output data rate.
 Then connect the MTi via the long cable; the configuration data gets retrieved.
 Now increase the data rate.
 This works, since the configuration data is only retrieved from the device when first connected to MT Manager.
 Note that this work around is only needed with longer cables.